Reaching 10 years of age is a very special milestone. This guide is about 10th birthday party ideas.

 By Tina from Lewisham

 How about a Bowling Party, Tea Party or Tie Dye Party.
-You can purchase bags of white socks inexpensively at Walmart, & boys or girls white T-shirts -Reg. kind or tank types too.
-And plain white headbands at the Dollar Tree or other Dollar store, & die them to match too.
+You can purchase bags of white socks inexpensively at Walmart, and boys or girls white T-shirts -Reg. kind or tank types too.
+And plain white headbands at the Dollar Tree or other Dollar store, and dye them to match too.
 Other crafts is another option.

 A Blue Jeans cake would be really cool, for her age.
 Bake a Rectangle cake.
-Cool & cut in half with dental floss or thread.
-Cut an upside down V from 1/3 down in the middle to the bottom, cut triangle in half from top to bottom, turn each over to the other side & put pieces on bottom of outer legs for Bell Bottoms.Put frosting between to make stick to sides of cake,& of course top & bottom layers.
+Cool and cut in half with dental floss or thread.
+Cut an upside down V from 1/3 down in the middle to the bottom, cut triangle in half from top to bottom, turn each over to the other side and put pieces on bottom of outer legs for Bell Bottoms.Put frosting between to make stick to sides of cake, and of course top and bottom layers.
 Frost the cake.
 Easy!
-And then decorate with cake tube icing for zipper, belt loops, pockets & other stitching, & different candies for flowers, happy faces, stars, peace signs, love, etc. Any thing goes really; rock star, DIVA, a favorite singers name?
-Use fruit roll-ups for belt & cut fringes on belt with scissors.
+And then decorate with cake tube icing for zipper, belt loops, pockets and other stitching, and different candies for flowers, happy faces, stars, peace signs, love, etc. Any thing goes really; rock star, DIVA, a favorite singers name?
+Use fruit roll-ups for belt and cut fringes on belt with scissors.

-Girl teens & tweens love these cakes.
-I hope this helps you out, & saves you some $$.
-Have fun & good luck, whatever you choose. : )
+Girl teens and tweens love these cakes.
+I hope this helps you out, and saves you some money.
+Have fun and good luck, whatever you choose. : )

 My daughter's having a 10th birthday soon and I was wondering what the best party activities might be.
 I would like to know what type of party to have, by type I mean sleepover, scavenger hunt, etc.

 Sleepover.
 I would have her pick out some of her closest friends and invite them over.
 You don't even need a venue!
 Just let them have fun!